 Field-hunting tip

-Look in sedimentary basalt or volcanic rhyolite cavities country — that is the host setting where citrine geode typically forms.
+Look in sedimentary basalt or volcanic rhyolite cavities country, the host setting where citrine geode typically forms.
 If you start seeing amethyst, calcite, goethite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals inside a hollow cavity habit, so train your eye for that shape before scanning the outcrop.